Why enter? What makes a great entry?

 General Manager Operations, New Zealand International Convention Centre.

 Callum has significant operational, sales, marketing and event experience, and over the last 10 years has held a number of senior roles within SKYCITY Entertainment Group.
-Callum is now leading the operational team for the New Zealand International Convention Centre, which is due to open in mid 2019.
+Callum is now leading the operational team for the New Zealand International Convention Centre, which is due to be completed in 2020.
 The NZICC will have over 30,000 square meters of purpose built conference and exhibition space in the heart of Auckland City.

 Hetty Van Hale